Treatment Approaches

 Previous artistic experience or ability is not necessary for benefit from Art Therapy.

-*Karen, Alyssa, Melissa, and Elizabeth utilize art therapy
+*Karen, Alyssa, Melissa, Elizabeth, and Raquel utilize art therapy

 Cognitive Behavioral Therapy (CBT)